LottieFiles vs Rive (2026): Which Animation Tool Is Better?

 → Consider neither if:

 You need video-quality motion graphics — stick with After Effects.
-For simple CSS animations, Framer Motion or GSAP may be lighter solutions.
+For simple CSS animations on web, Framer Motion or GSAP may be lighter solutions that don't require external runtimes.

 Frequently Asked Questions